MARY LOUISE KELLY, Host:

-Dr. DAVID GRAHAM (Food and Drug Administration): If you treated 60 people for a year with Avandia, you would cause one extra case of heart attack, stroke, heart failure or death, compared to if you had treated 60 patients with Actos.
+DAVID GRAHAM: If you treated 60 people for a year with Avandia, you would cause one extra case of heart attack, stroke, heart failure or death, compared to if you had treated 60 patients with Actos.

-Dr. STEVEN NISSEN (Chairman, Department of Cardiovascular Medicine): I think what we can say, confidently, is looking at the totality of data in 2010, Avandia increases the risk of heart attack compared to other diabetes drugs by about a third.
+STEVEN NISSEN: I think what we can say, confidently, is looking at the totality of data in 2010, Avandia increases the risk of heart attack compared to other diabetes drugs by about a third.

-Dr. JIA PATEL (Vice President, GlaxoSmithKline): Taken together, these trials do not show any increase in overall risk of heart attack, stroke or death with Avandia.
+JIA PATEL: Taken together, these trials do not show any increase in overall risk of heart attack, stroke or death with Avandia.

-Dr. NISSEN: We approach what will be I think a defining moment for the new administration and the FDA: what to do with this drug thats now been around for 11 years, for which the cloud of suspicion has gotten greater and greater and greater.
+NISSEN: We approach what will be I think a defining moment for the new administration and the FDA: what to do with this drug that's now been around for 11 years, for which the cloud of suspicion has gotten greater and greater and greater.